mohitpai/journey-optimizer.en/help/using/action/consent.md

 When configuring a custom action, two fields are used for consent.

 The **Channel** field allows you to select the channel related to this custom action: **Email**, **SMS**, or **Push notification**.
-It will prefill the required marketing action field with the default marketing action for the selected channel.
+It will prefill the **Required marketing action** field with the default marketing action for the selected channel.
 If you select **other**, no marketing action will be defined by default.

 ![](assets/consent1.png)

-The **Required marketing action** allows you to select the consent policy that you want to apply this the custom action.
+The **Required marketing action** allows you to select the consent policy that you want to apply to the custom action.
 A default marketing action is selected, but you can click the down arrow to select any available marketing actions from the list.

 ![](assets/consent2.png)

-For certain types of important communications, for example a transactional message sent to reset the client's password, you will not apply a consent policy.
+For certain types of important communications, for example a transactional message sent to reset the client's password, you may not want to apply a consent policy.
 You will then select **None** in the **Required marketing action** field.

 The other steps for configuring a custom action are detailed in [this section](../action/about-custom-action-configuration.md#consent-management).